Tech-at-DU/d3-tutorial/01-intro-to-d3/readme.md

 - Set the size of the text.
 Use the property `font-size`.
 The second argument should be a function that receives `d` and returns `${d * 5}px`.
 - Setting the opacity based on the data value.
 You can use a formula like: `d / 10`
 - Try changing the color based on the data value.
 HSL colors make this easy soemthing like: `hsl(d / 10 * 360, 100%, 50%)`

+## Conclusion

+In this tutorial you learned how to create a data driven document with D3.